svlark/svlark.github.io/_posts/2019-06-15-May-Florida-Keys-and-North-Carolina.md

 Strolling the Saturday Farmer's Market.

 ![Mother's Day family photo](https://user-images.githubusercontent.com/13930968/61882516-afefd980-aec6-11e9-8247-b354a265b797.jpeg)
 My anual required family photo.
 I do it every year on Mother's Day so everyone feels like they have to smile.
+We even managed to get Lark into this one!

 ![Making new friends with the kids from Diablo](https://user-images.githubusercontent.com/13930968/61882517-afefd980-aec6-11e9-8699-5a367bd649e2.jpeg)
 We met some fun new friends in Beafort from SV Diablo!